speakeasy-api/openapi-directory/SDKs/amazonaws.com/elasticbeanstalk/2010-12-01/java/README.md

 * `getAbortEnvironmentUpdate` - Cancels in-progress environment configuration update or application version deployment.
 * `getApplyEnvironmentManagedAction` - Applies a scheduled managed action immediately.
 A managed action can be applied only if its status is <code>Scheduled</code>.
 Get the status and action ID of a managed action with <a>DescribeEnvironmentManagedActions</a>.
 * `getAssociateEnvironmentOperationsRole` - Add or change the operations role used by an environment.
 After this call is made, Elastic Beanstalk uses the associated operations role for permissions to downstream services during subsequent calls acting on this environment.
 For more information, see <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/iam-operationsrole.html">Operations roles</a> in the <i>AWS Elastic Beanstalk Developer Guide</i>.
-* `getCheckDnsAvailability` - Checks if the specified CNAME is available.
+* `getCheckDNSAvailability` - Checks if the specified CNAME is available.
 * `getComposeEnvironments` - Create or update a group of environments that each run a separate component of a single application.
 Takes a list of version labels that specify application source bundles for each of the environments to create or update.
 The name of each environment and other required information must be included in the source bundles in an environment manifest named <code>env.yaml</code>.
 See <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-mgmt-compose.html">Compose Environments</a> for details.
 * `getCreateStorageLocation` - Creates a bucket in Amazon S3 to store application versions, logs, and other files used by Elastic Beanstalk environments.
 The Elastic Beanstalk console and EB CLI call this API the first time you create an environment in a region.
 If the storage location already exists, <code>CreateStorageLocation</code> still returns the bucket name but does not create a new bucket.
 * `getDeleteApplication` - <p>Deletes the specified application along with all associated versions and configurations.
 The application versions will not be deleted from your Amazon S3 bucket.</p> <note> <p>You cannot delete an application that has a running environment.</p> </note>